shivam-note45/GrandAura-Events-Digital-Marketing/README.md

 ## WhatsApp Automation

 Auto-reply:
 “Thank you for contacting GrandAura Events.
-Please share your event date and budget range.”
+Please share your event date and budget range.
+We are glad to offer you our service.”
 ## 90-Day Plan

 Month 1: Foundation & Setup